paradigmxyz/zk-eth-rng/README.md

 - ZK-circuit proving link between two blocks via RLP deserialization, with scripts to aid proof generation and corresponding [block hash oracle contract implementation](contracts/src/ZKBlockhashOracle.sol)
 - [Helper script](contracts/scripts/generateBlockHashProofTestData.ts) to generate raw data used in the ZK circuit; example of consuming illustrated in [ZKBlockhashOracleTest](contracts/tests/ZKBlockhashOracleTest.ts).

-To generate test data for the zk-based oracle, using the Typescript helper scripts:
+To generate test data for the zk-based oracle, using the Typescript helper script:

 ```sh
 cd contracts